 If the company rescinds a Sale because the Lot is proved to it's reasonable satisfaction to be a Forgery and the company has accounted to the Seller for the Sale Proceeds, the Seller must immediately refund the Sale Proceeds to the Company, which will then refund the Purchase Price to the Buyer and make the Lot available to the Seller for collection.

-A commission of 20% (GST inclusive) plus lotting fee of $5, will be charged on all lots sold.
+A commission of 20% (GST inclusive) on all lots sold plus lotting fee of $5 will be charged on lots each time an item is offered for sale.

 A seller may only withdraw a Lot from sale by written notice signed by the Seller.

 If a seller withdraws a Lot from sale after the date upon which the company advertises or catalogues the Lot for auction but before the Lot has been put on view, the Seller shall pay to the company the Expenses plus a withdrawal fee equal to 25% plus GST of the higher of:

 If a Seller withdraws a Lot from Sale after the date upon which the Lot has been put on view at the sale venue or in the Company's premises up to and including 28 days after the Sale, the Seller shall pay the company the Expenses plus a withdrawal fee equal to 36% plus GST of the higher of:

 If the Seller purports to change the Agreed Reserve at any time without the consent of the company, the Seller shall be deemed to have withdrawn the Lot from sale.